Maillon

 A maillon with the gate open and closed.

 A maillon, maillon rapide or quick link is a metal link, similar to a carabiner.
 Maillons have a threaded sleeve which tightens over a thread, as opposed to a hinged gate like a carabiner, making them stronger, but more difficult to use.
-Like carabiners, maillons are available in a range of shapes and thicknesses (i.e., strengths), and often offer greater versatility over carabiners as their different shapes and lack of hinged gates allow them to be used in multi-directional load situations.

 The word maillon comes from the French language, meaning "link".

 Usage

 Maillons are used primarily in climbing and caving.
 In caving, they are used to make secure and vital connections such as those required when using single rope technique, or for attaching ropes to anchor points.
 In climbing, they are used to construct leave-in-place abseil anchors.
 Maillons can also be used for fastening harnesses with a dual attachment point.